skellat/new-blog-post-tweety/_posts/2023-06-05-fediverse-looks.markdown

 date:   2023-06-05 12:15:00 -0400
 categories: blather
 ---
 Sometimes we need to highlight posts from the fediverse.
-This will be a bit of a string of images plus text.
+This will be a bit of a run of text strings.

 Quoting @lauren@mastodon.laurenweinstein.org: <https://mastodon.laurenweinstein.org/@lauren/110489277073189373> #retoot